Defiant-System/textedit/public/samples/catamaran.md

 ### Catamaran
 A **catamaran** (_/ˌkætəməˈræn/_) (informally, a "cat") is a [multi-hulled](https://en.wikipedia.org/wiki/Catamaran) watercraft featuring two parallel hulls of equal size.
 It is a geometry-stabilized craft, deriving its stability from its wide beam, rather than from a ballasted keel as with a monohull boat.
 Catamarans typically have less hull volume, smaller displacement, and shallower draft (draught) than monohulls of comparable length.
 The two hulls combined also often have a smaller hydrodynamic resistance than comparable monohulls, requiring less propulsive power from either sails or motors.
 The catamaran's wider stance on the water can reduce both heeling and wave-induced motion, as compared with a monohull, and can give reduced wakes.

-Catamarans were invented by the Austronesian peoples which enabled their expansion to the islands of the Indian and Pacific Oceans.
+Catamarans were invented by the <span style="font-family: 'Arial Black';">Austronesian</span> peoples which enabled their expansion to the islands of the Indian and Pacific Oceans.

 Catamarans range in size from small (sailing or rowing vessels) to large (naval ships and roll-on/roll-off car ferries).
 The structure connecting a catamaran's two hulls ranges from a simple frame strung with webbing to support the crew to a bridging superstructure incorporating extensive cabin and/or cargo space.
 <def><meta name="pageView" value="true"/><meta name="hideRulers" value="false"/></def>